computacenter-de/tech-task-wp07/README.all-in-one.md

 credential.

-This ‘Backup & Restore’ is stored as code and automatically forced and rolled out on all controllers (Jenkins Team Instants).
+This ‘Backup & Restore’ is stored as code and automatically forced and rolled out on all controllers (Jenkins Team Instances).
 Together with the pre-configured key vault integration, the restore of the backup can be done with one click after a controller is provisioned.